Red dwarf

-A red dwarf is the smallest kind of star on the main sequence.
+A red dwarf is the least massive, smallest, least luminous, and coolest kind of star on the main sequence.
 Red dwarfs are by far the most common type of fusing star in the Milky Way, at least in the neighborhood of the Sun.
 However, due to their low luminosity, individual red dwarfs are not easily observed.
 Not one star that fits the stricter definitions of a red dwarf is visible to the naked eye.
 Proxima Centauri, the star nearest to the Sun, is a red dwarf, as are fifty of the sixty nearest stars.
 According to some estimates, red dwarfs make up three-quarters of the fusing stars in the Milky Way.

 The coolest red dwarfs near the Sun have a surface temperature of about 2,000 K and the smallest have radii about 9% that of the Sun, with masses about 7.5% that of the Sun.
 These red dwarfs have spectral types of L0 to L2.
 There is some overlap with the properties of brown dwarfs, since the most massive brown dwarfs at lower metallicity can be as hot as 3,600 K and have late M spectral types.